 - Federal District Court

 - Singer v.
-City of Newton – Currently being litigated in the federal District Court of Massachusetts
+City of Newton – Was being litigated at the time of the Taylor ruling but the court has ruled.
+Federal District Court of Massachusetts

 - FAA v.
 Haughwout case (the kid with the gun and the drone) is currently being litigated a federal district court in Connecticut and the only order was that the FAA’s subpoena powers were very broad.